πŸŽ‰ Contributing#

 Submitting your model to the catalog#

-This section describes how to add a catalog entry by hand.
-These steps are an alternative to using the form above.
+This section describes how to add a catalog entry by hand, once you have prepared your model.
+These steps are an alternative to just opening an issue, as described above.

-Fork the scivision repository and on your new branch, add metadata for your computer vision model to the end of models.json found in (scivision/src/scivision/catalog/data/), with the following format, under "entries".
+Fork the Scivision repository.
+Fill in the form on the scivision website to get the metadata for your computer vision model in to the correct format.
+On your new branch, add this information to the end of models.json found in (scivision/src/scivision/catalog/data/), under "entries".

 After you are done, create a pull request with the changes.
-A scivision maintainer will approve the addition, making it available to all scivision users.
+A Scivision maintainer will approve the addition, making it available to all Scivision users.
+It will appear on the website, and it will be installable through the GitHub repository.
+However, it won’t be available through PyPI until after the next release.

 Preparing a dataset for inclusion in the catalog#